EricCasey/Git-stragram-1.0/README.md

-      thanks to http://fullstackreact.com for the boilerplate code! test diff now see if it shows up in my events history
+thanks to http://fullstackreact.com for the boilerplate code!

+Shoutout to these stream viewers for help on this:
+> - dfhuvictory
+> - jtryon on livecoding.tv
+> - pixelprodotco on twitch